robertzak133/BTC-Reverse/README.md

 These tools allow:

+* the command vocabulary of the serial debug port
 * the extraction or "carving" of pieces of firmware components from firmware update (\*.BRN) files available from the vendor
 * the extraction of a binary image from the board embedded EEPROM via the serial debug interface on the Camera PCB
 * the extraction of a binary image of DRAM via the serial debug interface on the camera PCB